Accounting Standards Board

 Marc lives in Orleans.

-Gale Kelly has worked for KPMG LLP since 1991 and is currently a Partner in its Department of Professional Practice.
-In her role, she assists engagement teams and clients in determining the appropriate accounting for complex transactions under Canadian and US accounting standards, including International Financial Reporting Standards (IFRSs).
-Gale’s areas of expertise include securitization, derivatives and hedging, consolidation, leases and stock-based compensation.
+Gale Kelly has been with KPMG LLP since 1991 and is currently a Partner in its Department of Professional Practice.
+In her role, she assists engagement teams and clients in determining the appropriate accounting for complex transactions under Canadian and International Financial Reporting Standards (IFRSs).
+Gale’s areas of expertise include securitization, derivatives and hedging, consolidation, leases and employee benefits.
 She is the Chair of the AcSB’s IFRS Discussion Group.
 She is also the quality control and securities partner for large public entities, mostly in the financial services sector.

-Active in her profession, Gale is a frequent speaker at conferences, lecturing on such topics as IFRSs and U.S. GAAP.
-She also sits on various committees at KPMG, including leading several of its topic teams (i.e., financial instruments, stock-based compensation and pensions) and co-founding KPMG Canada’s Women’s Interchange Network.
+Gale sits on various committees at KPMG, including leading several of its topic teams (i.e., financial instruments, stock-based compensation and pensions) and is the co-founder of KPMG Canada’s Women’s Interchange Network.
 She is also a member of the Office of the Superintendent of Financial Institutions’ Deposit-taking Institutions Auditors Advisory Committee and the Ontario Securities Commission’s Continuous Disclosure Advisory Committee.